8 Eyed Spy

 February 1980

-Because the band does not play any tracks from the just released "Queen Of Siam" album (on ZE records) ZE pulls the plug on the West cost tour.
-ZE Records (established by French designer Michael Zilkha and critic Michael Esteban) reportedly owes the band $4,000 [NY Rocker June 1980] According to ZE records it was the band's tour manager Bob Segerman's fault [East Village Eye 30-Mar-80].
+Because the band does not play any tracks from Lydia's just released "Queen Of Siam" album (on ZE records) ZE pulls the plug on the West coast/California tour.
+ZE Records (established by French designer Michael Zilkha and critic Michael Esteban) reportedly owes the band $4,000 [NY Rocker June 1980] According to ZE records it was the band's tour manager Bob Segerman's fault [ East Village Eye 30-Mar-80 ].

 Seattle 29-Feb-80